reviewboard/reviewboard/docs/manual/users/review-requests/closing.rst

 .. image:: close-menu.png

-A submitted review request is one where the change has been committed to the repository and no longer needs further reviews.
+A completed review request is one where the change has been committed to the repository and no longer needs further reviews.

 A discarded review request is one that has been abandoned and will no longer